shubhamtammewar/Shopper-Stop-clone/README.md

-# Shopper Stop clone
+Shopper Stop clone
 Unit 3 construct week Project

+In this project we created our won API server, So make sure to do do these things before evaluatig the project
+1. Go to Public Folder.
+2. Run server.js.
+3. open Home.html and run it on live server.